rockdisc/Book-of-Knowledge/2-Main/3-Resources/2-STEM/Sciences/Physics/1-Kinematics/Kinematics.md

 ^89ccc7

-the final velocity^2 = the initial velocity^2 + 2 x acceleration x displacement
+the final velocity^2 = the initial velocity^2 + 2 x acceleration x displacement.
+Use this when time does not matter.

 Other supplemental equations that can be derived are such:
 $$